 A good test to see if a mouse could get through a gap is to see if a pencil will fit.
 If you can get a pencil into the gap, a mouse can use it to get in.
 Rats can also get in through much smaller gaps than you would think.
 Fill any gaps that you find, but be sure to use a material that mice can’t chew through.

 Avoid plastic, wood, and rubber, as mice can easily chew through these.
 Instead, fill gaps with caulk or steel wool, as mice can’t get their teeth into these.

 Two: Set Mouse Traps

 If you know where the mice are gathering, you could set out some mouse traps to try and catch them.
 There are lots of different options for mouse traps, including live traps if you would prefer to catch them live and release them elsewhere.
-You could also try baited traps or glue traps.
-Traps can often be ineffective, however, as mice are very smart creatures and will learn to avoid them, so combining traps with other methods is wise.
+However, traps can often be ineffective as mice are very smart creatures and will learn to avoid them, so combining traps with other methods is wise.

 Set the traps perpendicular to your walls, with the trigger section facing the baseboard.
 This will cause the mouse to run directly towards the bait as they run along the walls, instead of triggering the trap too early and not getting caught in it.

 Three: Maintain Good Sanitation